matsveyenak/matsveyenak/README.md

 🙄 I’m currently studying in BSU

-🌱 I’m currently learning Android Development and UX Design
+🌱 Learning Android Development and UX Design

 💬 Ask me about tennis or Eurovision lol